abhinnpandey/NPL-SPAM-and-HAM-identification/README.md

 This Repository contains a detailed analysis of SPAM Dataset

 NOTE:
-This repositories dataset in zip format can be downloaded from [here](https://github.com/abhinnpandey/NPL-SPAM-and-HAM-identification/blob/master/SPAM%20and%20HAM%20Identification/spam.csv)
+This repositories dataset can be downloaded from [here](https://github.com/abhinnpandey/NPL-SPAM-and-HAM-identification/blob/master/SPAM%20and%20HAM%20Identification/spam.csv)